SumoLogic/sumologic-lambda-extensions/README.md

 This repository contains SumoLogic AWS Lambda extension.

+# AWS Layer Version

+The Sumo Logic lambda extension is available as an AWS public Layer.
+The latest layer is:

+arn:aws:lambda:<AWS_REGION>:956882708938:layer:sumologic-extension:1

+- AWS_REGION - Replace with your AWS Lambda Region.

 # Contributing

   - To improve the existing app or reporting issues, follow instructions in [CONTRIBUTING](CONTRIBUTING.md)